-The Hazard-Analysis and Preventive Controls Rule of the US Food and Drug Administration indicates only a qualified individual can appropriately manage a food safety preventive controls program.
+The Current Good Manufacturing Practice, Hazard-Analysis and Risk-Based Preventive Controls Rule of the US Food and Drug Administration indicates only a Preventive Controls Qualified Individual can appropriately manage a food safety preventive controls program.
 Does this apply to you?

 If your facility is required to register with the FDA under section 415 of the Food, Drug, & Cosmetic Act, you must comply if your activities include manufacturing, processing, packing or holding human food.

-Many activities required by law can only be conducted or overseen by a qualified individual.
+Many activities required by rule can only be conducted or overseen by a Preventive Controls Qualified Individual.
 This is not the same as a HACCP-certified individual.
 This requires more to be in compliance with the Food Safety Modernization Act Rules.

-This 2.5 day course, developed by the Food Safety Preventive Controls Alliance, uses the ONLY curriculum recognized by the FDA to meet requirements.
-Successful completion results in participants’ qualification as a Preventive Controls Qualified Individual, who can design, implement and maintain the company Food Safety Plan.
-The course will be taught by a Lead Instructor for the FSPCA Preventative Controls for Human Food Course.
+This 2.5 day course, developed by the Food Safety Preventive Controls Alliance, uses the ONLY curriculum recognized by the FDA as one way to meet requirements.
+Successful completion results in participants’ recognition as a Preventive Controls Qualified Individual, who can design, implement and maintain the company Food Safety Plan.
+The course will be taught by a Lead Instructor for the FSPCA Preventive Controls for Human Food Course.

 The curriculum will help you

 - Follow step by step instructions on the development and application of risk-based preventive controls as defined by FDA

 - Understand the hazard analysis process and practice creating a prevention-focused Food Safety Plan

 - Determine how preventive controls relate to existing food safety programs